praclet/ctf_osint/challenges/level03/geoguessr2/geoguessr2.md

 ## Message

-One of our contributor went to the small town where the video is taken.
+One of our contributors went to the small town where the video was taken.
 Below the structure shown in the video, pinned to one of the pillar, a picture was found.
-The sea harmed it a bit but our awesome AI managed to upscale it a lot.
+The sea harmed it a bit but our awesome AI managed to upscale it by a lot.
-It seems like this investigation is turning itslef more and more into a treasure hunt.
+It seems like this investigation looks more and more like a treasure hunt.
 Hope we won't find anything crazy...
 Anyway, once again, your job is to find the location of this picture, we are sure something relevant will appear if you succeed.
-One of our contributor recognize some part of the photo and told us it was probably taken in western europe, probably in the alpes.
+One of our contributors recognized part of the picture and told us it was probably taken in Western Europe, probably in the Alps.

 To solve this challenge, submit the SHA-256 hash of the chairlift name.